AminataE/Main/README.md

 # Main
-This is a repo of all my public academic projets
+This is a repository of all my public academic projects